The Smart Buildings transforms facilities into connected platforms, serving occupants and managers.

-The majority of the services offered within the framework of the Smart Building aim to improve the comfort and safety of occupants.
-Often, these same services also facilitate the work of managers and service providers responsible for maintaining buildings.
-Finally, they help reduce operating costs.
+The majority of the services offered within the Smart Building framework aim to improve the comfort and safety of occupants.
+These same solutions also facilitate the work of property managers for maintaining buildings and reduce operating costs.

 Transforming a facility into a Smart Building makes everyday life easier for occupants.
-It becomes possible to automatically adjust the temperature, lighting or shades according to outdoor conditions and occupants' preferences, without having them to think about it.
+For example, it becomes possible to automatically adjust the temperature, lighting or shades according to outdoor conditions and occupants' preferences without thinking about it.
 In buildings, everything can be connected, even garbage cans or toilets.
-Bins equipped with sensors facilitate the collection, while providing users with a clearer view of the volumes of waste they produce.
+Bins equipped with sensors facilitate the collection while providing users with a clearer view of the volumes of waste they produce.
 Connected washrooms help housekeepers know when to intervene, improving overall hygiene standards.

-Connected systems also make it possible to detect equipment that threatens to break down, in order to trigger a preventive maintenance intervention.
-Such a solutions make it possible to detect incidents before the occupants even notice them, such as:
+Connected systems also make it possible to detect equipment that threatens to break down to trigger a preventive maintenance intervention.
+Such solutions make it possible to detect incidents before the occupants even notice them, such as: